Download this Ebook to generate leads through a partnership marketing strategy.

 Remember, you’ll need to know which leads or revenue are attributable to which partner, channel, or co-branded campaigns, for profit sharing or paying commissions.

-This is especially important in distribution partnerships.
+Monitoring the right analytics is especially important in distribution partnerships.

 Transparent rules help establish trust later.